Why Did Jesus HAVE To Die? "Without the shedding of blood there is no forgiveness" (Heb. 9:22).

 The Bible tells us in Romans 12:15 to “mourn with those who mourn”.
 In 2 Cor 1:3-5 we are told of “the Father of compassion and the God of all comfort, who comforts us in all our troubles, so that we can comfort those in any trouble with the comfort we ourselves have received from God”.

 What is the connection between faith and works?
 Is there a conflict between what Paul and James say?
-Paul tells us that we are saved by faith and not by works, "For it is by grace you have been saved, through faith - and this not from yourselves, it is the gift of God - not by works, so that no one can boast" (Eph.
-2:8-9).
+In Eph.
+2:8-9, Paul tells us that we are saved by faith and not by works, "For it is by grace you have been saved, through faith - and this not from yourselves, it is the gift of God - not by works, so that no one can boast".
 But then James 2:26 says that “faith without deeds is dead”.
-So, it appears that Paul and James contradict each other but, in fact, they don't.
+It appears that Paul and James contradict each other but, in fact, they don't.
 Paul is saying that doing good things before we are saved will not save us (Eph.
-2:8-9) but James is saying that after we are saved our faith will lead us to do good things (James 2:14-26).
-They are stating separate truths which, combined, tell us that
+2:8-9) but James is saying that after we are saved our faith will lead us to do good works (James 2:14-26).
+They are stating separate truths which together tell us that

 GOOD WORKS will not result in SALVATION but